 A structure made for music

 The Dome is a retreat center and a place for concerts located in Alcalali, Spain.
-It was especially build for soundhealing therapies, so there are great acoustics and an amazing peaceful energy inside.

 In January of 1997 we began construction of The Dome, based on a design by British builder Dave Amphlett.
 Dave had envisioned building Roundhouses as an economical and environmentally friendly home.
 He had already constructed two Domes for a private individual using river canes for the curved uprights (pillars) lashed to a metal re-bar structure for strength.
 The floors were adobe, with white cement on the outside and Yeso (Spanish plaster or “gesso”) on the interior, over wire mesh.
 The 2 roundhouses were 4.25m and 7m respectively.
 They had vertical walls and an overlapping roof which gave them the appearance of giant mushrooms.
 The acoustics in the centre were, however, impressive!
 Michele and I stood in the centre and sang overtones and were amazed at the “surround sound” effect.